-IR is a conceptually complex and diverse field where reliable data are hard to come by.
+IR is a conceptually complex field where reliable data are hard to come by.
 These features require scholars to rely more heavily on theory than their counterparts in other areas of social science.
 It follows that the field should privilege theory, as it once did.
 Instead, IR is headed in the opposite direction.

-IR scholars should test hypotheses, of course, but in ways that are guided by a well-specified theory.
+IR scholars should test hypotheses, of course, but in ways that are guided by a wellspecified theory.
 They should also focus considerable attention on refining existing theories and developing new ones.
-In particular, greater effort should be devoted to investigating the causal mechanisms implied by different theories.
+In particular, greater attention should be paid to investigating the causal mechanisms implied by different theories.
 A single article that advances a new theory or makes sense of a body of disparate findings will be more valuable than dozens of empirical studies with short shelf-lives.

 Some may argue we have overstated the problem and that the field is addressing the shortcomings we identify.
-Some scholars now focus on micro-level questions for which more reliable data are available (Kalyvas, 2008), while others seek to minimize the need for theory by using natural, field, or laboratory experiments to provide exogenous variation (Tomz and Weeks, 2013; Yanigazawa-Drott, 2010).
-Yet in the absence of well-developed theory, we have no way of knowing whether the results from individual experiments are generalizable.
-Moreover, focusing on issues where experiments are feasible is likely to direct the IR field toward questions of lesser substantive importance.
-A few scholars are exploring new methods for studying causal mechanisms (Imai et al., 2011) or developing other statistical techniques to deal with missing data or other problems of inference (Beck et al., 2000; King and Zeng, 2001).
+Some scholars now focus on micro-level questions for which more reliable data are available (Kalyvas 2008), while others seek to minimize the need for theory by using natural, field, or laboratory experiments to provide exogenous variation (Yanigazawa-Drott 2010; Tomz and Weeks 2012).
+These responses, however, face obvious questions of external validity, and focusing on issues where experiments are feasible is likely to direct the IR field toward questions of lesser substantive importance.
+A few scholars are exploring new methods for studying causal mechanisms (Imai et al 2011) or developing other statistical techniques to deal with missing data or other problems of inference (Beck et al 2000; King and Zeng 2001).
 What remains to be seen is whether these efforts can generate new and important insights about the substance of IR.
-To date, the results have been meager.
+To date, the results have been meager.24

 What might restore theory to its proper place?
-Academic disciplines are socially constructed and self-policing; if enough IR scholars thought that the present approach was not working, they could reverse the present trajectory.
+Academic disciplines are socially constructed and self-policing; if enough IR scholars thought the present approach was not working, they could reverse the present trajectory.
 But such an epiphany is unlikely.
-Powerful professional incentives encourage an emphasis on simplistic hypothesis testing, and the rise of think tanks and consulting firms has reduced demand for academic scholarship on policy issues.
-IR scholars are less inclined to develop and refine theories or perform theory-guided empirical tests, therefore, and we are not optimistic that this situation will change.
+Powerful professional incentives encourage an emphasis on simplistic hypothesis-testing, and the rise of think tanks and consulting firms has reduced demand for academic scholarship on policy issues.
+IR scholars are less inclined to develop, refine, and test theories, therefore, and we are not optimistic that this situation will change.